SDGforskning/sdg-strings/SDG15_query_topic_WoS.md

 This phrase aims to find research outputs about protecting ecosystems and specific habitats.

-The elements of the phrase are *protect + ecosystem/habitats/areas*.
+The elements of the phrase are *conservation/restoration + ecosystems/areas*.
 In order to specify to the terrestrial and freshwater ecosystems the phrase is combined with **Terrestrial and freshwater terms** with `AND`.
+Phrase 1 searches for protection of habitats limited only by the exclusion of marine habitats.
+Phrase 2 searches for conservation of ecosystems and more specific habitats.
+It is restricted more strictly to terrestrial habitats to exclude irrelevant results associated with the use of terms (e.g. `ecosystem`) on research areas other than natural sciences.

+While testing the phrases it was noticed that marine papers mentioning `seagrass meadows` will appear in the results for phrases 1 & 2 despite of the `NOT marine` string.
+They are brought by the term `meadow` in the terrestrial string.
+Irrelevant results are brought also by terms like `lake` and `river` when they appear in names of places.

 ```py
 TS=